Achieving consistent great prints requires a good printer, excellent filament, and a level bed.

 - Rough or uneven texture

-Manual Bed Leveling
+Manual 3D Printer Bed Leveling

 Tools Required